runtimeverification/k/k-distribution/k-tutorial/1_basic/21_symbolic_execution/README.md

 ## Unification

-Previusly, we have introduced the concept that K rewrite rules operate by means of pattern matching: the current configuration being rewritten is pattern matched against the left-hand side of the rewrite rule, and the substitution is used in order to construct a new term from the right-hand side.
+Previously, we have introduced the concept that K rewrite rules operate by means of pattern matching: the current configuration being rewritten is pattern matched against the left-hand side of the rewrite rule, and the substitution is used in order to construct a new term from the right-hand side.
 In symbolic execution, we use